MobilityData/gbfs/gbfs.md

 }
 ```

+##### Polygon Overlap Examples

+The following polygon diagram will be used in a number of examples below of geofencing rule resolution.

 ![Geofencing Example Diagram with two overlapping polygons A and B, and areas a, b, and ab.](geofencing_example.png)

+In the examples below, only a minimal set of fields are specified for clarity.

 ##### Partially Overlapping Polygons with Same Vehicle Types